andyglover/odin-calculator/README.md

 # odin-calculator
-calculator project for the odin project fundamentals
+This project is live at: https://www.andyglover.io/odin-calculator/

 I've applied what I've learned from the Odin Project Javascript Foundations.
 This project tested my abilities!